In these Terms, the following terms have the meanings set out below:

 - generating advertising, subscription or other revenue from any such Content or Derivative Work

-- use any Content from the Site, the national registers or any Derivative Work to compete with or displace the market for or use of, the Content from the Site or the national registers, including as the source of quality rating data for services regulated under the National Law
+- use any Content, the national registers, or data from them, or any Derivative Work to compete with or displace the market for or use of the Content or the national registers, including as the source of quality rating data for services regulated under the National Law

-- use any Content from the Site, the national registers or any Derivative Work, in a manner that is likely to be misleading or deceptive, or otherwise conveys inaccurate or incomplete information to the public
+- use any Content, the national registers, or data from them, or any Derivative Work, in a manner that is likely to be misleading or deceptive, or otherwise conveys inaccurate or incomplete information to the public

-- use Content from the Site, the national registers or a Derivative Work, to falsely or inaccurately represent either directly or indirectly that:
+- use Content, the national registers, or data from them, or a Derivative Work, to falsely or inaccurately represent either directly or indirectly that:

 - you, your organisation, your website or your goods or services; or

-- sub-license or otherwise permit others to use the Content from the national registers or any Derivative Work
+- sub-license or otherwise permit others to use the Content or any data from the national registers or any Derivative Work.

 You must not use any of our registered or unregistered trade marks without our prior written consent.